Skip to main content

 The Library of Congress (LC) recently announced the expansion of non-Latin script input in bibliographic and authority records.
 OCLC is working closely with LC to ensure that records distributed to OCLC are correctly rendered in their original scripts.
 OCLC will roll out support for scripts as they are validated for use and as languages continue to be implemented through Spring 2026.

-You should export records containing these scripts in UTF-8 format in Connexion 2.63, Connexion 3.1, WorldShare Record Manager, or WorldShare Collection Manager.
+You should export records containing these scripts in UTF-8 Unicode format in Connexion 2.63, Connexion 3.1, WorldShare Record Manager, or WorldShare Collection Manager.
 MARC-8 export does not support these scripts.

 We are committed to full support of LC’s script expansion and will continue to work closely with LC.
 Our goal is to ensure that as libraries contribute records with scripts, they integrate seamlessly across OCLC’s systems.